Changes on November 3, 2003 Impact IRC § 1031 Exchanges

-Under these rules, a buyer of US property from a foreign person can rely on a 1031 Declaration and Notice only if the foreign person exchanges US property for other US property in a swap in which the foreign person receives no cash or mortgage boot.
-Since many exchanges can involve payment of some cash or debt reduction, the utility of a 1031 Withholding Certificate has been substantially reduced.
+Under the foregoing rules, a buyer of US property from a foreign person can rely on a 1031 Declaration and Notice only if the foreign person exchanges US property for other US property in a swap in which the foreign person receives no cash or mortgage boot.
+Since most exchanges involve payment of some cash or debt reduction, the utility of a 1031 Withholding Certificate has been substantially reduced.

 To the extent that the 1031 exchange is not simultaneous, or if any cash or mortgage boot will be received by the foreign person with respect to the disposition of US property, the buyer can only rely on a Withholding Certificate issued by the IRS to the foreign person.
 As a result, foreign persons desiring to engage in a delayed 1031 exchange should consult a tax adviser and apply for a 1031 Withholding Certificate well in advance of the anticipated disposition of US property holdings.

-For more information, visit: www.irs.gov and download Publication 515: Withholding of Tax on Nonresident Aliens and Foreign Entities.
+For more information, visit www.irs.gov and download Publication 515: Withholding the Tax on Nonresident Aliens and Foreign Entities.